UI5/linter/docs/Migration-Limitations.md

 ## General Limitations

-- **Change from sync to async APIs** - Requires restructuring code flow, which cannot be done automatically
+- **Change from sync to async APIs** - Requires restructuring code flow (often affecting multiple files), which cannot be done automatically
-- **Complex API replacements** - Some APIs require complex replacements with multiple lines of code
+- **Complex API replacements** - Some APIs require complex replacements with multiple API calls and new local variables, this is currently not supported
 - **Context-dependent migrations** - Some migrations depend on how the API is used in the broader context
 - **Return value usage** - Some APIs have different return values in their replacements, making migration impossible if the return value is used